moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/003_custom_controls.md

 ### Internal requirements

 We would allow users to create logical expressions with all the available project settings.
-These expressions would be the checks against which the projects would be evaluated.
+These expressions would be the controls against which the projects would be evaluated.
 We would store these as a structured JSON in the `compliance_requirements` table with 'internal' as the `requirement_type`.

 As an example: Consider expression `'merge_method' = 'merge commit' AND ('project_name' LIKE "%-team" OR 'compliance_framework' != 'SOC2')`.